stupid-simple/dataclasses-codec/README.md

 ## Usage

-The package provides default functions to easily convert dataclasses into and from a serialized form.
+The package provides functions to easily convert dataclasses into and from a serialized form.
+It uses by default the `json_codec` instance the package provides.

 ```python
 from dataclasses import dataclass